But first, let’s consider why paid marketing is even a thing on Facebook. It used to be free, right?

 But now, that’s not enough.
 These days, a News Feed post without money behind it – known as an organic post – is seen by almost no one.
 A mere 5% of people who liked your business see your organic posts.

-Facebook currently has two paid tools that will help you achieve reach beyond a small portion of your fans: boosts and Ads Manager.
-Boosts are the simplest of the two and the most accessible.
+Facebook currently has two paid tools that will help you achieve reach beyond a small portion of your fans: boost and Ads Manager.
+Boost is the simplest of the two and the most accessible.

 Maximizing organic reach

 Even though organic reach has declined, organic posts can still be effective when done right.